jhipster/generator-jhipster/rfcs/2-jhipster-rfc-jhipster-companion.md

 [summary]: #summary

-As of JHipster 6.5, the JHipster administrator's management and monitoring UI is spread out to various places (JHipster Registry, angular/react/vue.js pages) which causes code duplication and restraints their evolution.
+As of JHipster 6.5, the JHipster administrator's management and monitoring UI is spread out to various places (JHipster Registry, angular/react/vue.js pages) which causes code duplication and slows down their evolution.
 This RFC proposes to move this functionality to an external application that can be used in different development and production scenarios.
 In the following, this application will be referred to as the **JHipster companion**.

 # Motivation